enricorox/variant-classifier/README.md

 - `python xgbclassifier.py --help`

 ## Cite
-If you use this repo in your work, please cite
+If you use this repo in your work, please cite (paper under submission)

 ```
-Wait for publication...
+Machine Learning Methods for Phenotype Prediction from
+High-dimensional, Low Population Aquaculture Data
 ```